Frontend-Layers/scss-reset/README.md

 @import '../node_modules/scss-reset/src/scss/_reset.scss';
 ```

-_variables.scss and _typography.scss is optional.
+_variables.scss and _typography.scss are optional.
 You can take it from

 ```